mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 - Deploy iSCSI OVA on both ESXi and boot them.

 ### Setting up ESXi - iSCSI Initiator
-  - Connect to ESXi-A by ssh client (e.g. putty etc) then run the below script.
+  - Connect to ESXi-A by putty then run the below shell script.

 		#!/bin/sh